nikitavoloboev/data/docs/programming-languages/swift/swift-libraries/swift-libraries.md

 - [TTProgressHUD](https://github.com/honkmaster/TTProgressHUD) - Light weight HUD written in SwiftUI meant to display the progress of an ongoing task on iOS.
 - [JustLog](https://github.com/justeat/JustLog) - Takes logging on iOS to the next level.
 It supports console, file and remote Logstash logging via TCP socket with no effort.
 - [TFManager](https://github.com/abspr/TFManager) - Add validations to your text fields, Group them together and navigate through them via keyboard's return button and accessory view.
+- [MPITextKit](https://github.com/meitu/MPITextKit) - Powerful text framework for iOS to display rich text based on TextKit, inspired by Texture and YYText.

 ## macOS